 Katie is outside legal counsel to Ithaka Hospitality and brings to the table a breadth of expertise developed over more than 25 years as legal counsel to large and small companies.
 Katie works with executives across industries on strategic business opportunities including acquisitions, joint ventures, licenses and management agreements, including matters with hospitality companies such as Marriott and the Inter-Continental Hotel Group.
 During the course of her career, Katie worked as the Sr. Vice President of Corporate Development with a fortune 50 healthcare company and as outside general counsel to a healthcare IT company.
-She has been a partner at three Am-law 100 firms and currently is a partner with Lewis Brisbois Bisgaard & Smith and is the co-managing partner of the Firm’s Washington DC office.
+Katie is partner in the Washington, D.C., office of Baker Donelson.

 Founder, JEM International